ortus-docs/contentbox-docs/installation/source_installation.md

 In this section you will install ContentBox by using the **source** download option.

 ## Step 1: Download Source
-The first step is for you to download ContentBox (http://www.ortussolutions.com/products/contentbox) or you can use the command below:
+The first step is for you to download the ContentBox installer (http://www.ortussolutions.com/products/contentbox) or you can use the command below:

 ```
 # stable